• Skip to primary navigation

 Street tacos are always a favorite of mine.
 Any variety – fish, chicken, steak, or pork – is fine by me.
 These Carne Asada Street Tacos are simple to make and never disappoint.

-Carne Asada Street Tacos“Carne Asada” is simply steak (usually skirt, flank, or flap) that’s been marinated in a mixture of juice, garlic, herbs and spice, then grilled to impart a wonderful charred flavor.
+“Carne Asada” is simply steak (usually skirt, flank, or flap) that’s been marinated in a mixture of juice, garlic, herbs and spice, then grilled to impart a wonderful charred flavor.
 Once the meat is cooked, it’s sliced thin and served.

-Carne Asada Street TacosI bought freshly made corn tortillas from the Mexican market where I got my carne asada steak.
-I prefer fresh homemade tortillas and they’re easy to make and taste so much better!
+Use corn or flour tortillas, whichever you like best.
+I like to make fresh homemade tortillas They’re easy to make and taste so much better!
 Typically, carne asada street tacos, or at least the ones I’ve devoured in Baja and SoCal come with just the steak, some cilantro, a little diced onion and lime.
-However, I believe you should eat your tacos any way you like them and we, Americans, like to add stuff to our food.
-I added a little crumbled Cotija cheese and a slice of avocado.
-If you want them a little spicier, add some hot sauce or pico de gallo.
+However, I believe you should eat your tacos any way you like them.
+I added a little crumbled Cotija cheese a slice of avocado and some pico de gallo.

 Print